 The censure is a reprimand that in and of itself carries no further form of discipline.

 "The issue is not simply the same-sex ceremony," the majority wrote in its opinion.
 "It is the misrepresentation that the Presbyterian Church ... recognizes the ceremony and the resulting relationship to be a marriage in the eyes of the church."

 CHILDREN OF A LESSER GOD?

-The six dissenters wrote that the censure of Spahr perpetuates the notion gay couples "are children of a lesser God."
+The dissenters wrote that Spahr's censure perpetuates the notion that gay couples "are children of a lesser God."

 "As Christians, we claim the high goal of loving and including all, then seek to exclude the (gay) community.
 This second-class ... treatment proclaims the hypocrisy of our present interpretations," they said.